Wang Kai (actor): 2016–present: Mainstream success

 In 2016, he featured in metropolitan romance drama Ode to Joy.
 Although he did not appear until episode 11, Wang in association with the show was one of the most discussed topics on social media.
 He reunited with his Ode to Joy co-star Wang Ziwen in crime thriller When a Snail Falls in Love, adapted from Ding Mo's novel of the same name.
 The same year, Wang starred alongside Joe Chen in romance drama Stay with Me and in Jackie Chan's action comedy film Railroad Tigers.

 In 2017, Wang starred in mystery-thriller The Devotion of Suspect X, adapted from the Japanese novel of the same name.
 The film was a box office success.
 The same year, he was announced to be playing Cao Cao in the upcoming film adaptation of popular RPG game Dynasty Warriors.

 In 2018, Wang starred in A Better Tomorrow 2018, directed by Ding Sheng and a remake of the original classic.
 He returned to the small screen with the period drama Like a Flowing River, based on the novel Da Jiang Da He written by A Nai and set during Chinese economic reform in 1978.
 The drama was a critical and commercial success, receiving positive reviews and topping ratings in its time slot.
 Wang received acclaim for his portrayal of a talented young man who fought against all odds to eventually becomes a technical engineer.
 He was nominated for the Magnolia Award for Best Actor in a Television Series.
 In addition to being an actor, he also made a music debut, in the form of his crossover album World of One, which sold well.
 One of the songs in the album, "Loneliness for One", is speculated to be a reflection of his early state of mind when he made his acting debut.

 In 2020, Wang starred in historical drama Held in the Lonely Castle, portraying Emperor Renzong of Song.
 The same year, he starred in the crime thriller drama Hunting as a police officer.
 He guest starred as Secretary Pan in 2021's Minning Town.

 Other activities

 In February 2016, Wang co-founded Deshe Entertainment (Tianjin) Ltd. The company's co-investor is Daylight Entertainment, and its legal representative is Hou Hongliang.

 Social

 Wang was part of Han Hong's charity campaign to provide medical assistance in Gansu.
-He was made ambassador of "1219 Long Love" public event in Beijing, Estée Lauder Companies's Greater China's Breast Cancer Awareness Pink ribbon program and appointed the Traffic Safety Ambassador for Beijing.
+He was made ambassador of "1219 Long Love" public event in Beijing, Estée Lauder Companies' Greater China's Breast Cancer Awareness Pink ribbon program and appointed the Traffic Safety Ambassador for Beijing.